 To fully meet this recommendation, the Board of Trustees reviewed its self-assessment instrument and made improvements to its content (D5-01).
-Further, the Board implemented an ongoing self-evaluation process and completed the annual Board self-evaluation in advance of its June 26, 2012 Board Strategic Planning Session - Part One in accordance with Board Policy/Administrative Procedure 2745 Board Self-Evaluation (D5-02).
+Further, the Board implemented an ongoing self-evaluation process and completed the annual Board self-evaluation in advance of its June 26, 2012 Board Planning Session - Part One in accordance with Board Policy/Administrative Procedure 2745 Board Self-Evaluation (D5-02).
 The Board also formally adopted outcomes and measures of its performance, and the assessment of those outcomes was an integral part of the annual assessment.
-An external constituent assessment of the Board in the form of a survey to Consultation Council was established per Board Policy/Administrative Policy 2745 as part of the Board's annual self-assessment process (D5-03).
-This year's external assessment results were discussed as part of the Board self-evaluation at the June 26, 2012 Board Strategic Planning Session - Part One (D5-04).
+An external constituent assessment of the Board in the form of a survey to the Consultation Council was established per Board Policy/Administrative Policy 2745 as part of the Board's annual self-assessment process (D5-03).
+This year's external assessment results were discussed as part of the Board self-evaluation at the June 26, 2012 Board Planning Session - Part One (D5-04).
 The annual self-assessment process included the following activities:

-- At its January 17, 2012 Board Meeting, the Board adopted revised Board Policy 2745 Board Self-Evaluation to include Board meeting monthly assessment findings to strengthen its selfevaluation process in evaluating Board Performance Goals (D5-05). - The Board again amended Board Policy 2745 Board Self-Evaluation on March 13, 2012 to include language regarding an annual Board self-assessment process to further align Board Policy 2745 to District Recommendation 4 (D5-06).
+- At its January 17, 2012 Board Meeting, the Board adopted revised Board Policy 2745 Board Self-Evaluation to include Board meeting monthly assessment findings to strengthen its self-evaluation process in evaluating Board Performance Goals (D5-05). - The Board again amended Board Policy 2745 Board Self-Evaluation on March 13, 2012 to include language regarding an annual Board self-assessment process to further align Board Policy 2745 to District Recommendation 4 (D5-06).
+The Board members also signed a Best Practices Agreement to ensure they adhere to their role and responsibilities and their obligations to follow policies and administrative procedures as well as continue to participate in professional development activities.

-- On June 19, 2012, the Board accepted Board Administrative Procedure 2745 Board Self-Evaluation as aligned with Board Policy 2745 to include Consultation Council feedback through a Board Evaluation distributed electronically to Consultation Council members during the Board's annual self-evaluation process (D5-07). - In May 2012, the Board implemented its annual ongoing self-evaluation process per Board Policy/Administrative Procedure 2745.
-The Board of Trustees received the 2012 self-evaluation survey in electronic format for completion (D5-08) through the Chancellor's Office, and Consultation Council members were provided an opportunity to complete the Board Evaluation survey electronically (D5-09) through the Chancellor's Office.
+- On June 19, 2012, the Board accepted Board Administrative Procedure 2745 Board Self-Evaluation as aligned with Board Policy 2745 to include the Consultation Council feedback through a Board Evaluation distributed electronically to the Consultation Council members during the Board's annual self-evaluation process (D5-07). - In May 2012, the Board implemented its annual ongoing self-evaluation process per Board Policy/Administrative Procedure 2745.
+The Board of Trustees received the 2012 self-evaluation survey in electronic format for completion (D5-08) through the Chancellor's Office, and the Consultation Council members were provided an opportunity to complete the Board Evaluation survey electronically (D5-09) through the Chancellor's Office.
 The Board Survey was designed to gather feedback regarding Board Performance Goals, general evaluation, and individual Trustee reflective perspective.
-Participants were asked to indicate their opinions using a rating scale of agree, partial agreement, disagree, or don't know.
+Participants were asked to indicate his/her opinions using a rating scale of "agree," "partial agreement," "disagree," or "don't know."
 An option to provide comments was provided.
-The full Board and 18 of 21 Consultation Council Members completed the survey. - The annual summative Board self-evaluation was conducted at the Board's June 26, 2012 Board Strategic Planning Session Part One (D5-10).
-Expected outcomes included evaluating Board performance; identifying and discussing areas for strengthening Board performance; incorporating identified areas in need of improvement into existing Board Performance Goals; and adopting updated Board Performance Goals.
+The full Board and 18 of 21 Consultation Council Members completed the survey. - The annual summative Board self-evaluation was conducted at the Board's June 26, 2012 Board Strategic Planning Session - Part One (D5-10).
+Purpose/Expected outcomes included evaluating Board performance; identifying and discussing areas for strengthening Board performance; incorporating identified areas in need of improvement into existing Board Performance Goals; and adopting updated Board Performance Goals.